 Fielding Techniques

 Fielding in cricket is just as important as batting and bowling.
 Good fielding can save runs, create run-out opportunities, and take catches to dismiss the batsmen.
-Three key fielding are catching, throwing, and positioning.
+Three key fielding techniques are catching, throwing, and positioning.

 Catching requires good hand-eye coordination and anticipation.
 Fielders must position themselves in the right areas and be ready to react quickly to any opportunities for catches.
 A good catch can change the momentum of the game and provide a breakthrough for the fielding team.